Local — zero config (auto-discovers viewer on localhost:3100)

 Basic: Zero configuration

 LiveDoc works with no configuration file.
-Tests run with dotnet test and produce formatted output in Test Explorer:
+Tests run with dotnet test --logger LiveDoc and produce formatted BDD output in the terminal.
+Step-level detail appears in Visual Studio's Test Explorer detail panel:

 using SweDevTools.LiveDoc.xUnit;